rifflearning/business-analytics/README.md

 as described above, you can add a new database to metabase by:
   1. Clicking the gear icon in the top-right of the screen and selecting Admin
   2. Selecting Databases at the top, and clicking Add database.
+  3. Name the database connection.
+With the current docker-compose configuration, the host will be `ba-mmdb` and the port will be `3306`.
+You can also refer to the existing database connection settings.
 You will need to do this for every database you want to add, even if existing in the same sql schema